AvaloniaUI/Avalonia/Docs/architecture.md

 # Perspex Architecture

-At the highest level, perspex is split up into a "core" and two "subsystems.
+At the highest level, perspex is split up into a "core" and two "subsystems".

 * The core is a set of Portable Class Libraries that can run anywhere.
 * The Windowing subsystem is responsible for creating windows, handling input and scheduling timers.